 Although you might consider your bathroom to be a safe refuge to relax and unwind with a soothing bath or invigorating shower at the end of a challenging day, for older adults, the bathroom is in fact the most dangerous room in the house with many fall hazards for seniors.
 With slippery floors that are even slipperier when damp, closed-in spaces, and hard, unforgiving surfaces, falls are alarmingly frequent, and quite often lead to severe injury.

-At Live Free Home Health Care, we’re always very happy to carry out a safety assessment of the home and recommend safety measures in the bathroom to lower the risk of falls.
+At Live Free Home Health Care, we’re always very happy to carry out a safety assessment of the home and recommend safety measures in the bathroom to reduce fall hazards for seniors.
 And since January is National Bath Safety Month, it’s the perfect time to share some things you can do today to help keep your family members safe throughout each area of the bathroom:

 On the Floor

 When you step into the bathroom, examine bathmats and any other rugs to ensure they’re firmly secured to the floor, with no loose edges to cause tripping hazards.
 Ensure the floor is generally clean and dry, and do not wax bathroom floors.

 In the Sink

 Install ADA-compliant faucets, which offer both easy-to-turn handles and an adjustable hot water safety stop to avoid burns.